 Summary of Code Name Caesar Summary of Code Name Caesar Reviews for Code Name Caesar An Excerpt from Code Name Caesar

-In the waning days of World War II, a little-known battle took place under the frozen seas off the coast of Norway . . . and changed the course of the war.
+As the Allies pressed forward both in Europe and the Pacific in the waning days of World War II, a little-known battle took place under the frozen seas off the coast of Norway…and changed the course of the war.

-Meanwhile, British code breakers, working with the Norwegian underground, had discovered the plan.
-But even though they were unable to stop the submarine from embarking, the British submarine HMS Venturer was waiting for it at sea.
-In a cat-and-mouse battle beneath the waves, they hunted one another, each waiting to strike.
-The Venturer won the game, becoming the only submarine in history to sink another sub in underwater combat.
+The British submarine HMS Venturer was waiting for her.
+In a cat-and-mouse silent battle beneath the waves, they hunted one another, each waiting to strike.
+The Venturer won the game, sinking U-864 and becoming the only submarine in history to sink another sub in underwater combat.

-This is the dramatic, action-packed account of one of the greatest unsung victories in military history, and of a historical moment in the annals of naval warfare.
+This is the action-packed, dramatic account of one of the unsung greatest victories in military history, and of a historical moment in the annals of naval warfare.

 To keep up-to-date, input your email address, and we will contact you on publication